yevine/jjtech-maven-sonarqube-nexus-prometheus-project/README.md

 - click login and user username:admin and password:admin
 - create new project and provide any random name.
 Then click setup
 - Proivde name for token and generate token, select Java and then Maven.
-- Copy generated command and save ina secure location.
+- Copy generated command and save token in a secure location.
-- Navigate back to maven server and paste the command copied in previous step in the directory with pom.xml file
+- Modify existing pipeline job to add the code snippet below

-## Install Nexus Repository Manager
+## Install Nexus Rrqubeepository Manager
 - create ec2 intsnace, select linux2 OS, intance type: t2.medium and get userdata from link below.
 - open port 8081 on secuirty group
 - User data (Copy the following user data) from [here](https://github.com/awanmbandi/maven-nexus-project-eagles-batch/blob/maven-nexus-install/nexus-install.sh)